TCS Q4 results today: AI impact, 4 other things to watch - BusinessToday

 Top, bottom line growth

 Kotak Institutional Equities anticipated Q4 profit rising 7.4 per cent YoY to Rs 14,058 crore on 9.2 per cent rise in sales at Rs 70,434 crore.
 Ebit margin is seen at 25.3 per cent, up 108 basis points YoY.
-HDFC Institutional Equities sees TCS Q4 net profit rising 1zss0.7 per cent YoY to Rs 13,528 crore on 7.9 per cent YoY rise in sales at Rs 69,563 crore.
+HDFC Institutional Equities sees TCS Q4 net profit rising 10.7 per cent YoY to Rs 13,528 crore on 7.9 per cent YoY rise in sales at Rs 69,563 crore.
 It pegged Ebit margin at 25.2 per cent.
 Nuvama anticipated Q4 profit at Rs 13,916.20 crore.
 A couple of brokerages expect TCS to lead revenue growth in constant currency (CC) terms among Tier-1 IT players.

 Final dividend for FY26